No items in the basket.

 Anpé Atelier Cph recommends that you put on your jewellery in the morning and take it off at night before you go to bed.
 Precious and semi-precious gemstones risk losing their shine when exposed to oils, lotions, perfume, detergents etc. Therefore apply your perfumes, lotions and hairsprays before you put on your jewellery, and if possible in areas that won’t come in contact with your jewellery.

-We recommend that you always make sure to take off your jewellery before sport activities, house work, cooking, dishes, swimming, bathing etc.
+We recommend that you always make sure to take off your jewellery before sports activities, housework, cooking, dishes, swimming, bathing etc.

 In order to avoid scratches, blows to and marks on your jewellery you must wear it with caution.
 Your jewellery must not be directly exposed to hard and rough objects that may cause damage to the metal or the precious or semiprecious gemstones.